moranebienvenu/literature_review_pipeline/README.md

 ### Result persistence

 The computed SPECTER2 embeddings are **saved to the HF repo** (`specter2_embeddings.npy`).
-On the next run, this step is skipped — only clustering and naming are re-executed.
-This avoids recomputing 2–3 hours of encoding on every run.
+On the next run, this step is skipped — only clustering and labeling are re-executed.
+This avoids recomputing 2–3 hours of encoding on every run, in case you want to modify the prompt sent to Claude.

 ### Customizing cluster names (Claude prompt)